Illusory superiority: Worse-than-average effect

 In contrast to what is commonly believed, research has found that better-than-average effects are not universal.
 In fact, much recent research has found the opposite effect in many tasks, especially if they were more difficult.

 Self-esteem

 Illusory superiority's relationship with self-esteem is uncertain.
 The theory that those with high self-esteem maintain this high level by rating themselves highly is not without merit—studies involving non-depressed college students found that they thought they had more control over positive outcomes compared to their peers, even when controlling for performance.
 Non-depressed students also actively rate peers below themselves as opposed to rating themselves higher.
 Students were able to recall a great deal more negative personality traits about others than about themselves.

 In these studies there was no distinction made between people with legitimate and illegitimate high self-esteem, as other studies have found that absence of positive illusions mainly coexist with high self-esteem and that determined individuals bent on growth and learning are less prone to these illusions.
-Thus it may be that while illusory superiority is associated with undeserved high self-esteem, people with legitimate high self-esteem do not necessarily exhibit it.